noufAwadh1/TurtleBot3_toturial/README.md

  To add your model write the following command to open the bashrc file
  * `gedit ~/.bashrc`

  scrole down to bottom of the file and write the follwing line as you see in the image, then save and close the file

  * `export TURTLEBOT3_MODEL=burger`
     ![bashrcFile](https://user-images.githubusercontent.com/50454895/87253114-3bb89800-c481-11ea-8784-699f27eb388d.png)
- reload the bashrc file by this command
+ Reload the bashrc file by this command
  * `source ~/.bashrc`
  # TurtuleBot3 simulation installing
  * `cd ~/catkin_ws/src/`